digitalcredentials/credential-status-manager-git/README.md

 5. Click the plus icon in the top-right corner of the screen and click *New repository*
 6. Configure a **blank private** repository for the credential status metadata repository \*, with an optional description, that is owned by your account \*

-**\*Note:** The names you choose for the credential status repository, credential status metadata repository, and owner account should be passed in respectively as `repoName`, `metaRepoName`, and `repoOwnerName` in invocations of `createStatusManager`.
+**\*Note:** The names you choose for the owner account, credential status repository, and credential status metadata repository should be passed in respectively as `ownerAccountName`, `repoName`, and `metaRepoName` in invocations of `createStatusManager`.
 When you create these repositories, be sure not to add any files (including common default files like `.gitignore`, `README.md`, or `LICENSE`).

 **GitLab**
 1. Login to GitLab